 Note: Youth volunteers under the age of 14 must be supervised by an adult when volunteering with the City’s Parks & Community Services Department.
 For volunteers ages 14-17, please bring this service agreement (PDF-162 kb) with parent/guardian signature to the volunteer event.

 Green Kirkland Partnership works to restore natural areas in the City.
 Many volunteer events are planned in parks all around the City.
+These are considered 'one-time' volunteer opportunities.
 City contact: Katie Cava at 425.587.3306.

-Eagle Scout/Capstone Projects are the perfect opportunity to make a lasting impression in the City.
+are the perfect opportunity to make a lasting impression in the City.
 A limited number of projects are accepted at any one time.
-City contact: Tim Werner at 425.587.3343.
+Contact: Tim Werner at 425.587.3343.

 Volunteers are a vital part of the City’s public safety efforts.
 The City is fortunate to have trained emergency response and crime prevention volunteers.